 What type of hotels do Sisley Garden Tours use?

 We use all 4 and 5 star Hotels ranging from modern custom-built hotels to historic country houses.
 All our hotels are chosen for their excellent levels of comfort and service and their location to minimise travel time to our tour destinations.
 All rooms are ensuite and many hotels have leisure facilities.
 Some of our favourite hotels are located in fascinating and beautiful historic buildings and for this reason, rooms are often different shapes and sizes and the layout of the hotel may be ‘unusual’.
-Not all hotel have air-conditioning or lifts to every floor.
+Not all hotels have air-conditioning or lifts to every floor.
 Please ask if you would like more information about a specific hotel.

 Can Sisley Garden Tours arrange additional nights’ in the tour hotels at the start or end of the tour?